apache/www-site/content/legal/src-headers.md

     "Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements; and to You under the Apache License, Version 2.0. "

-Any additional licensing information relevant to the file (ie. that would ordinarily be in the NOTICE) should be noted directly in the file when the short form is used.
+Provide any additional licensing information relevant to the file (ie. that would ordinarily be in the NOTICE) directly in the file when the short form is used.

 PMCs should use their judgement, err on having a full source header and contact legal-discuss@ if unsure.